 Anti-Virus software, including end-point protection, can cause various problems such as time-out and performance issues on the Graphic Hub database and other Vizrt machines, as every file is checked.
-To avoid these problems, make sure to exclude the VizDb.exe process and the underlying Graphic Hub data directory (default D: or E: drive and folder "VizGHData") in the scan/ real-time settings of the Anti-Virus software.
+To avoid these problems, make sure to exclude the VizDb.exe process and the underlying Graphic Hub data directory (default D:\VizGHData or E:/VizGHData) in the scan/real-time settings of the Anti-Virus software.